project-meucci/thimm.github.io/docs/Agtech - So What?/What-commodity-agriculture-can-learn-from-organic-farming-with-amy-bruch-cyclone-farms.md

 ---
-title: What Commodity Agriculture Can Learn from Organic Farming, with Amy Bruch, Cyclone Farms
+title: What Commodity Agriculture Can Learn From Organic Farming With Amy Bruch Cyclone Farms
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-08-24)